 - $15 million for Stage 1 of the You Yangs Precinct Master Plan, including improvements to visitor and education infrastructure.
 Link this project to the newly funded Aboriginal Cultural Tourism business case to ensure a strong focus on Traditional Owner engagement.

-- Support the development of a masterplan for the Te Kitjarra-dja-bul bullarto langi-ut project area, and identify investment in priority projects.
+- Support the development of a masterplan for the Kitjarra-dja-bul Bullarto langi-ut project area, and identify investment in priority projects.

 - Funding to develop a business case, following development of a country plan for Porronggitj Karrong, led by the Wadawurrung Traditional Owners Aboriginal Corporation RAP.